1.Use mostly egg whites or egg substitute instead of whole eggs.

 2.Use fat-free half and half or evaporated fat-free milk instead of their whole milk counterparts.

-3.Substitute rum extract for the alcohol if you want the taste without
+3.Substitute rum extract for the alcohol if you want the taste without the effect.

 Cakes, Bars and Muffins: